GMNGjoy/FS25_BednarBatWing/README.md

 ## Installation Instructions
 1. Download this package from GitHub on the releases page, save the `FS25_BednarBatWing.zip` into your mod folder.
 2. Launch the game, and activate the mod.
-3. Purchase the mod in the store, customize the colors to your liking
+3. Purchase the mod in the store, customize the colors to your liking.
 4. When using the **BatWing**, use the work-mode selection to switch between work modes to actiate the different functions.

 _Enjoy!_